Should you build an addition or buy a new home?

 We’ve been in our third house for seven years and renovated part of it two years ago to add more functional space for our family of five.
 Both moving and renovating can be overwhelming.
 Most people, though, would choose the latter.
 Real estate marketplace Zillow® found that 76% of Americans would rather renovate if given a choice between spending money on a down payment for a new home or using that money to fix up their current home.

 “I think that speaks to how challenging it is to move,” says Amanda Pendleton, a lifestyle expert for Zillow.
 “A lot of people love their homes, they love their neighborhood.
 People generally don’t want to move if they don’t have to.”

-But, sometimes, moving makes more sense than staying put and adding on to your house – as my husband and I discovered.
-If you’re trying to decide which option is the best, here are five questions to ask yourself.
+But, sometimes, moving makes more sense than staying put and adding on to your house — as my husband and I discovered.
+If you’re trying to decide which option is the best, to renovate or move, here are five questions to ask yourself.